“Judy Garland Wows ’em in Palace’s Return to 2-a-Day” – Louis Shaeffer, 1951

 October 17, 1926: “The Gumm Family” performed at a George O’Brien Dinner in their hometown of Grand Rapids, Minnesota.

 October 17, 1938: Judy filmed the reprise of “Over the Rainbow” for The Wizard of Oz.
 The scene was cut from the film.
-It was a part of the sequence in which Dorothy is trapped in the Witch’s castle and is crying for her Auntie Em, just before she appears in the crystal ball.
+It was a part of the sequence in which Dorothy is trapped in the Witch’s castle and is crying for her Auntie Em, just before Auntie Em appears in the crystal ball.

-It was decided to have Judy sing the reprise live on the set with piano accompaniment only (Roger Edens was at the piano), rather than lip-sync to a pre-recording, due to the emotional nature of the scene.
+It was decided to have Judy sing the reprise live on the set with piano accompaniment only (Roger Edens was at the piano), rather than lip-sync to a pre-recording, due to its emotional nature.

 Months later, Judy had to refilm the scene, again live on the set, due to the changes in the costumes after these early weeks of filming with the blonde Dorothy.
-The orchestral background music was not recorded until May 1939.
-All that exists of Judy’s vocal from both versions is the audio to this earlier version.
+The orchestral background music was not recorded until May 6, 1939.
+All that exists of Judy’s vocal from both versions is the audio to this one.